Robert Louie: Service

 the Premier's Advisory Council on Aboriginal Affairs].

 Honours

 In 2006 he was honoured as an Officer of the Order of Canada.

-He received the Queen Elizabeth 2nd Jubilee Medal in 2012, an Honorary Doctor of Laws from the Justice Institute of British Columbia in 2014 and the B.C.
+He received the Queen Elizabeth II Diamond Jubilee Medal in 2012, an Honorary Doctor of Laws from the Justice Institute of British Columbia in 2014 and the B.C.
 Aboriginal Business Lifetime Achievement Award in 2016.

 In 2022 he received the Canadian Council for Aboriginal Business Lifetime Achievement Award.